Skip to main content

 The County’s rural residents could elect to create a County Assistance District to address the needs of the people who live in the rural areas.

-What is a county assistance district?
+What is a County Assistance District?

-A county assistance district is a governmental body created through an election by a majority vote of the registered voters within a described area.
-Registered voters decide on whether to implement a sales tax on eligible sales within the district to fund improvements or programs.
+Registered voters decide whether to implement a sales tax on eligible sales within the district to fund improvements or programs.

 How can the sales tax revenues be used?

-(2) the construction, maintenance, or improvement of roads;
+1. Construction, maintenance, or improvement of roads

-(5) the promotion of economic development and tourism.
+4. Promotion of economic development and tourism

 Who can vote on this district referendum?